Summer Sport Camps

-This summer marks the 7th year of the WWU Tennis Skills Camp.
+Last summer marked the seventh year of the WWU Tennis Skills Camp.
 Since the inception of the camp, Bonna Giller, the head coach at Sehome High School, has provided expertise instruction.
 Bonna has been at Sehome High School for 30 years.
 She has coached the boy’s team for the past 10 seasons can compiled a record of 135-6 for dual matches, accumulated seven league titles, seven district titles and two state titles.
 She has coached the girl’s team for the past 11 seasons and compiled a record of 115-40 for dual matches and two league titles.
 Other coaches include the staff of the Sehome High School teams as well as volunteers from the WWU Tennis Team.
 This four day camp is for all skill levels and provides instruction on aspects for playing the game of tennis.

 For the past two years there have been two different camps offered for different age levels.
 There is a Senior High camp for those participants entering high school the following year, and also a Junior High camp for those participants entering 6th, 7th or 8th grade the following year.

 Click here for more information on our Tennis Skills Camp.